 Colleges, School and Institutes

-I have worked and studied across music and cognitive science since finishing my undergraduate degree in musicology in Oslo, most recently as Assistant Professor at the Center for Music in the Brain, Aarhus University, Denmark.
+I have worked and studied across music and cognitive science since finishing my undergraduate degree in musicology in Oslo.
+I completed an MA in Music Psychology at Sheffield University, and a doctorate in Music at the University of Oxford.
+Before coming to Birmingham, I was Assistant Professor at the Center for Music in the Brain, Aarhus University, Denmark.

 Doctor of Philosophy, University of Oxford

 ... and I feel good!
 The relationship between body-movement, pleasure and groove in music1 Oct 2009 - 11 Mar 2013